Skip to main content

 1. Enter the reference value.

 1. Enter a global alternative and press <Enter> on the keyboard.
-You can use the smart dictionary commands to refer tot he existing entities and streamline the process of adding alternatives.
+You can use the smart dictionary commands to refer to the existing entities and streamline the process of adding alternatives.

 You can add multiple alternatives to one value.
 For alternatives, you can use single words and short phrases.